DoNCCong/CoCaRoProject/README.md

 ![](Image/Overview_4.PNG)

 # 2. What's project ?
 - This is the caro project running on console and writed by c++.
-You can download and running it.
+You can download and run it.
 Have Fun!
 # 3. Configuring and Running the project
 ## 2.1.
 Configuring the project
 - I use Devc++ to create the project.
 So before running it, you muse download and install the devc++ app.